Warning

 The rate limits are different for queries (fetching data) and commands (modifying data).
 Queries are rate limited at 1 request per second (60 requests per minute) on average.
 Commands are rate limited at 1 request per 2 seconds (30 requests per minute) on average.
 The rate limit applies per client IP address.
 You can find more information on Sharetribe rate limits in the API reference for Marketplace API and Integration API.

-It is good to note that live environments are currently not rate limited, except for one endpoint in Integration API.
-Still, as you customize your Sharetribe marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.
+It is good to note that Live environments are currently not rate limited, except for one endpoint in Integration API.
+Still, as you customize your Sharetribe marketplace implementation to take the rate and concurrency limits into account in your Development environment, we do appreciate it if you also transfer those behaviors into production.

 Interaction between different rate limits

-All query and command endpoints have rate limits in dev and test environments.
+All query and command endpoints have rate limits in Dev and Test environments.
 In addition, the Integration API listing creation endpoint has a separate rate limit in all environments.
-This means that in dev and test environments, both rate limits apply to listing creation in the following way:
+This means that in Dev and Test environments, both rate limits apply to listing creation in the following way:

 • If the command rate limit burst capacity has not yet been depleted, listing creation is rate limited at 100 API calls per minute.
 This depletes the command rate limit burst capacity accordingly.